Nike Air Zoom Victory review

 A lockdown you’ll surely love

-Nike had added the minor detail of notched laces which helps the laces not become undone.
+The notched laces do not become undone.
 At 1600m race pace (4:25/ mile) the lockdown was still very secure.

 Unique and springy ride in the Air Zoom Victory